Feb 13, 2013

 Oh you forgot about our blog.
 That's cool, so did we...

-Well much has happened since Guatemala and our last blog post.
-As a matter of fact, we've officially been on the road for over 365 days now.
+Well much has happened since our last post.
+As a matter of fact, we've officially been traveling full-time for over 365 days now.
 Yep, that's right.
-We recently celebrated the 1 year anniversary of our nomadic lifestyle by visiting the ruins of Machu Picchu.
+We recently celebrated the 1 year anniversary abroad by visiting the ruins of Machu Picchu.
 An entire continent away from where we last wrote about.
 You know what the kicker is?
-WE DROVE HERE.
-I know, that's still a silly concept.
-Over 16,000 miles on the clock and we're still on the road to freedom.
+OUR BEAT UP OLD 4RUNNER DROVE US HERE.
+I know, that's still a weird concept.
+Almost 300,000 miles on the clock and it’s still going strong.

 Sep 20, 2012